 Whilst dependent on the assumptions adopted when valuing PPOs, at the time of writing it is typically the case that a PPO settlement has a higher expected cost than a lump sum settlement on equivalent terms (Periodical Payment Orders Working Party, 2015a).
+This is a result of the current market-consistent real rates of return being significantly lower than the 2.5% p.a. real discount rate for lump-sum settlements.
 The risks associated with a lump sum settlement are also largely extinguished at the point of settlement, whereas the risks associated with a PPO settlement will continue until the death of the claimant.
 An increase in the propensity for claims to settle as PPOs will therefore tend to have an adverse effect on both a firm's best-estimate liabilities and its capital requirements.